mzero/amidiminder/README.md

 ### The solution

-`amidiminder` takes care of this:
+`midiminder` takes care of this:

 * It tracks what connections were made between ports, and automatically reestablishes those connections when ports reattach to the system.
-* You can specify a profile of things to connect and then tell `amidiminder` to reconfigure your system to that profile in one command.
+* You can specify a profile of things to connect and then tell `midiminder` to reconfigure your system to that profile in one command.
 * The whole desired connection state is persistent, even across system reboots, so that the configuration is quickly restored once devices power back up and